 Tip: This water should be free from chlorine and other harmful chemicals that are often found in residential tap water.

 Instead of creating a complex tank setup, you can use a big water bowl.
 The only rule here is that it should be big and deep enough to let your crab get into the bowl and completely submerge in them.

 In this case, the water change will be very easy and simple.
 Additionally, you will not have to use any filters to maintain cleanliness and prevent toxicity!

 If you decide to keep Rainbow crabs in brackish water, do not ever use simple aquarium salt, or table salt!
 To prepare saltwater, I would recommend using Instant ocean marine salt (check the price on Amazon).
 This is a great choice.
 It is pretty cheap and will last very long.

 Regarding freshwater, you will need something like bottled spring water.
 Tap water will be the last choice.
-Use Searchem Prime to remove chlorine, chloramine.
-This water conditioner will also bind to heavy metals, any ammonia, nitrites or nitrates present for up to 48 hours.
+Use Seachem Prime to remove chlorine, chloramine.
+This water conditioner will also bind to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.
 Consider Prime as your additional safety net.